Igalia/piglit/README.md

     When this variable is true in python then any timeouts given by tests will be ignored, and they will run until completion or they are killed.

+  - `PIGLIT_VKRUNNER_BINARY`

+    Can be used to override the path to the vkrunner executable for running Vulkan shader tests.
+Alternatively the config option vkrunner:bin can be used instead.
+If neither are set then vkrunner will be searched for in the search path.

 ### 3.2 Note